Hixie/isd/servers/src/systems-server/techtree/README.md

 Multiline strings start with a `[` open square bracket and a newline.

+If the string is not empty, the first line following the start line must consist of one or more space characters, then a non-space, non-newline character, then any any characters other than a newline, followed by a newline.
+The number of space characters at the start of this line is the _indent_.

+Subsequent lines may contain text or be empty.
+Empty lines consist of zero or more space characters, followed by a newline.
+Non-empty lines consist of as many space characters as the _indent_, followed by any characters other than a newline, followed by a newline.

-Subsequent lines must all be indented by the same (non-zero) number of space characters, followed by any characters.
-The first line that starts with zero or more space characters then a `]` close square bracket ends the string.
+The string ends with the first line that has as many or fewer space characters as the _indent_, followed by a `]` close square bracket.

-The first line (after the indent) must not be empty (unless it only contains `]`).

-The prefix on each line is removed.
+The prefix (_indent_) on each line is removed.
 Trailing spaces on each line are removed.
 Lone newlines are replaced with single space characters.
 Pairs of newlines are replaced by a single newline.
 (Lines that start with spaces beyond the indent found on the first line are not removed.)

-As a special case, empty strings can also be represented as `[]`, without the otherwise required newline following the `[`.
+As a special case, empty strings can also be represented as `[]`, without the otherwise required newline following the `[`, or as a `[` opening bracket, a newline, zero or more spaces, and a `]` closing bracket.

 Examples: